FRRouting/frr/doc/user/pbr.rst

    packet mangling,
    so this field will be ignored unless another dataplane provider is used.
    It is invalid to specify both a `strip` and `set vlan` action.

-.. clicmd:: set nexthop-group NAME

-   Action:
-   forward the packet using nexthop-group NAME.

-.. clicmd:: set nexthop [A.B.C.D|X:X::X:XX] [interface] [nexthop-vrf NAME]

-   Action:
-   forward the packet using the specified single nexthop.

-.. clicmd:: set vrf unchanged|NAME

-   Action:
-   If set to ``unchanged``, the rule will use the vrf table the interface is in as its lookup.
-   If set to NAME, the rule will use that vrf table as its lookup.

-   Not supported with NETNS VRF backend.

 .. clicmd:: show pbr map [NAME] [detail|json]